Our Cadstock Campaign

-Hopefully to be held on February 1st 2020, at the Savoy, Broad Street, local musicians are already lining up to take part in the fabulous fundraiser.
+Hopefully to be held on February 1st 2020, at the Barry Island Sports and Social Club, local musicians are already lining up to take part in the fabulous fundraiser.

 A local radio station had offered to host, raffle prizes are flooding in, and Gareth Slattery, of The Butterfly Collector, plus well known Gig organiser Bobby Kenny, have already kindly offered some sponsorship for Cadstock 2020 itself.

 Tickets for the proposed February fundraiser will be £6 with all proceeds going to the ‘Keep Cadstock Alive’ Campaign.